Is Architecture a Good Career?

 I’m not sure some of the other ‘respectable’ professions can say the same.

 Hi, I’m Paul, a Finance Director, Career Coach, Mentor, Author, and Owner of this site.
-I’m offering a limited number of free 1-2-1 virtual coaching / mentoring sessions every week, if you are interested check out the coaching page
+I help people who are unsure about their career options get really clear about the next best move for them.
+If you are interested check out the coaching page

 Is Architecture a Good Career?
 PRO #5: Travel is Encouraged